josemaralexandre/josemaralexandre/README.md

 ## 👋 About Me

 Hello!
-I'm **Josemar Alexandre**, a Front-End Developer from Angola 🇦🇴.
+I'm **Josemar Alexandre**, a Front-End Developer from Angola.

 I enjoy building websites with clean designs, responsive layouts and good user experiences.